What Are Beliefs? (3.5 pages)

 and harmony in thoughts and perceptions.
 Resolve is also important, but this is

-models/perceptions of reality at least roughly approximate the facts, their
+a specimen’s models/perceptions of reality at least roughly approximate the

-models’ self-consistency is usually more important than their
+facts, their models’ self-consistency is usually more important

 I

-more of a cognitive, social, and emotional phenomenon than an intellectual one.
+always be more of a cognitive, social, and emotional phenomenon than an

 In